-Myron Ebell is director of the Competitive Enterprise Institute’s Center for Energy and Environment, which is one of the most effective advocates for Free Market Environmentalism.
+Myron Ebell is a Senior Fellow at the Competitive Enterprise Institute, which is one of the most effective advocates for Free Market Environmentalism.
 He also chairs the Cooler Heads Coalition, an ad hoc coalition of over two dozen non-profit groups that question global warming alarmism and oppose energy-rationing policies.
 CEI and the Cooler Heads Coalition led the successful decade-long fight to defeat cap-and-trade legislation and more recently led the effort to convince President Trump to withdraw from the Paris climate treaty.

 Bill McKibben, the founder of the global warming alarmist group 350.org, wrote in February 2019 that, “Myron Ebell of the conservative Competitive Enterprise Institute, the man who led the drive to pull America out of the Paris climate accords, said the other day that the Green New Deal was a ‘back-to-the-dark-ages manifesto.’
 That’s language worth thinking about, coming from perhaps the Right’s most influential spokesman on climate change.”